ViliusSutkus89/ndkports/README.md

 #### Libraries are built as:

-- static (libfoo.a) with static dependencies
+- static (libfoo.a) with all dependencies linked as static libraries too,
-- shared (libfoo.so) with static dependencies
+- shared (libfoo.so) with all dependencies linked as static libraries,
-- shared (libfoo.so) with shared dependencies
+- shared-with-shared-deps (libfoo.so) with all dependencies linked as shared libraries too.

 ## Ports